-Attending global speakers, film events, exhibits, concerts, and lectures

-Completion of a Global Scholars Capstone course incorporating research, development and completion of an independent project, and a community presentation

-Students would make a commitment to the program by the end of their junior year, so some members of the Class of 2022 may already qualify.
-The various curricular and extra-curricular requirements of the program would be met over the course of a student's sophomore, junior, and senior years.
-Seniors in the Global Scholars Program will be enrolled in Global Scholars I course first semester and Global Scholars II course in the second semester.
-Students who complete the program would earn a Global Scholars certificate and be recognized at graduation.
-If interested in this program, students should see the Upper School Director of Studies.

-ANTI-RACISM AND SOCIAL JUSTICE PROGRAM

-Anti-Racism: An Introduction: This one semester course will provide an introduction to the ways racism has contributed to American society, how and why it persists, and how anti-racism can empower each of us to take steps to end racism in ourselves, in our school, in our communities, and in our country.
-We will examine how racism affects all of us in a multitude of ways, and we will consider how anti-racism can create a more welcoming, positive, and supportive environment for all.
-The experience will include the development of a project that promotes anti-racism at Thayer.
+Attending global speakers, film events, exhibits, concerts, and lectures.
+Completion of a Global Scholars Capstone course incorporating research, development and completion of an independent project, and a community presentation.
+Students make a commitment to the program by the end of their junior year.
+The various curricular and extracurricular requirements of the program are met over the course of a student's sophomore, junior, and senior years.
+Seniors in the Global Scholars Program are enrolled in the Global Scholars I course first semester and the Global Scholars II course in the second semester.
+Students who complete the program earn a Global Scholars certificate and are recognized at graduation.
+If interested in this program, students should see the Upper School Director of Studies Lynette Sumpter.
+ANTI-RACISM AND SOCIAL JUSTICE PROGRAM Anti-Racism: An Introduction: This one-semester course provides an introduction to the ways racism has contributed to American society, how and why it persists, and how anti-racism can empower each of us to take steps to end racism in ourselves, in our school, in our communities, and in our country.
+We examine how racism affects all of us in a multitude of ways, and we consider how anti-racism can create a more welcoming, positive, and supportive environment for all.
+The experience includes the development of a project that promotes anti-racism at Thayer.
 This course is required for freshmen.

-The Common Good: An Introduction to Social Justice: This one semester course helps students develop a strong vision of the "common good," including ideals such as equality, opportunity, environmental sustainability, and social justice.
+The Common Good: An Introduction to Social Justice: This one-semester course helps students develop a strong vision of the "common good," including ideals such as equality, opportunity, environmental sustainability, and social justice.
 It also introduces students to challenges we face as a school, a community, a region, a nation, and a world in achieving those ideals.
-During the course, we will identify and examine problems, acknowledge those who promote solutions, and engage in problem-solving activities in our school and our communities.
-Students will consider the many ways Thayer contributes to the "common good" and will develop ways Thayer can do more and do better.
-The course will conclude with a service-learning project with a focus on ethical leadership and community engagement.
-This course is required for sophomores and juniors.

-WHAT'S NEW IN 2021-2022?
+During the course, we identify and examine problems, acknowledge those who promote solutions, and engage in problem-solving activities in our school and our communities.
+Students consider the many ways Thayer contributes to the "common good" and develop ways Thayer can do more and do better.
+The course concludes with a service-learning project with a focus on ethical leadership and community engagement.
+This course is required for sophomores.
+WHAT'S NEW IN 2022-23?